 Summer

 Summer is the most popular season to visit, offering clear trails and vibrant views.
 Be prepared to run into lots of hikers along the route and experience potential wildfire smoke.
+The summer route is easy to follow!

 Winter

 Winter provides a unique snowshoeing opportunity to reach the Mount Ellinor Summit via the Winter Route.
 Do not attempt the Mount Ellinor Summit in the winter unless you have experience navigating heavy snow conditions and have proper winter gear and safety equipment.
+It is a potentially risky activity and should be completed at your own risk.

 Passes/Permits